SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Select 'Message Mapping' from the Add Flow Step dialog.
 <br>![](../ex4/images/image-42.png)

 1. Title the message mapping step as 'Message Mapping 1MM_SupportCase_ServiceCloud_to_HanaVectorDB' in the 'General tab of the property sheet.
-Navigate to the 'processing' tab from the property sheet for the message mapping step and click on 'Select' button.
+Navigate to the 'processing' tab from the property sheet for the message mapping step and click on the 'Select' button.
 <br>![](../ex4/images/image-43.png)

 1. This will load a dialog that lets you import existing mapping references in the IFlow.
 Navigate to the 'Global Resources' section.
 This displays the mapping we imported in the previous step.
 Select the message mapping resource and click OK.